rahul-bhave/AutoReviewerAI/README.md

 - ✍️ Pulls recent Medium articles on GenAI / ML
 - 🗂️ Classifies content into GenAI, ML, NLP, Tools
 - 📝 Summarizes and formats into a Markdown + HTML newsletter
-- 📧 Sends it via email and Slack(WIP)
+- 📧 WIP - Sends it via email and Slack

 ## 🧩 Runner H Agent